tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 Setting a value to "Y" or "D" in the "Recommended" column requires IETF Standards Action {{!RFC8126}}.
 Any state transition to or from a "Y" or "D" value requires IESG Apporval.
 Not all items defined in Standards Track RFCs need to be set to "Y" or "D".
-Any item not otherwise specific is set to "N".
+Any item not otherwise specified is set to "N".

 # TLS ExtensionType Values